shahern004/CRUSTy-Core/README.md

 ## Disclaimer

-I built CRUSTy for my own learning, but if it can help others that is an amazing benefit.
+I built CRUSTy-Core for my own learning, but if it can help others that is an amazing benefit.
 While it uses strong encryption algorithms, it has not been audited for security vulnerabilities.
 Use at your own risk for sensitive data.